German Physical Society: Young Scientist Award for Socio- and Econophysics

 Since 2002, the Fachverband Physik sozio-ökonomischer Systeme (Physics of Socio-Economic Systems Division) recognizes "outstanding original contributions that use physical methods to develop a better understanding of socio-economic problems".

-Awardees are Vittoria Colizza (2013), Arne Traulsen (2012), Santo Fortunato (2011), Dirk Brockmann (2010), Duncan Watts (2009), Fabrizio Lillo (2008), Katarzyna Sznajd-Weron (2007) for the Sznajd model, Xavier Gabaix (2006), Reuven Cohen (2005), Illes Farkas (2004), Vasliki Plerou (2002) and Damien Challet (2002).

 Publications

 The DPG produces a range of various publications.
 The membership journal of the DPG Physik Journal provides news reports from the DPG and about physics in general.
 Besides, the DPG joins forces with the British Institute of Physics to publish the electronic open access journal New Journal of Physics.
 The articles published here have gone through a strict peer review in line with the stringent scientific quality standards propounded by the New Journal of Physics.
 Moreover, the DPG also publishes its conference programme every year under the name Verhandlungen der DPG (Programme Booklets for DPG Conferences), listing the abstracts of around 8,000 papers.
-And the web portal www.welt-der-physik.de, operated jointly by the DPG and the Federal Ministry of Education and Research (BMBF), provides much information about physics even for nonexperts.

 Historical publications

 Publications of the DPG have included: